bjsi/bjsi/README.md

 I want to put all of my energy into these projects and work on them full time!
 I also want to keep as much of my content open source and freely available as possible.
 That those seeking knowledge may find it!

-If you would like to support my work, I have a [Patreon page](https://www.patreon.com/experimentallearning) with rewards for each tier.
+If you would like to support my work, I have a [Patreon page](https://www.patreon.com/experimental_learning) with rewards for each tier or you can [buy me a coffee](https://www.buymeacoffee.com/experilearning).